kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 How can this work?
-From eq. :eq:`eq350` and eq. :eq:`eq360` it is obvious that WCSLIB can calculate the reference frequency from the reference radial velocity.
-For this reference frequency and the increment in radial velocity it can calculate the increment in frequency at this reference frequency.
+From eq. :eq:`eq350` and eq. :eq:`eq360` it is obvious that WCSLIB can calculate the reference frequency from the reference apparent radial velocity.
+For this reference frequency and the increment in apparent radial velocity it can calculate the increment in frequency at this reference frequency.
 Then we have all the information to use eq. :eq:`eq350` to calculate radial velocities for different frequencies (i.e. different pixels).
 Note that the step in frequency is linear and the step in radial velocity is **not** (which explains the